 An analysis by Plumplot puts Manchester (6.5%) ahead of Bury (5.5%) and Salford (6%) for its house price-to-earnings ratio.
 Even at that, it still has a lot in the pipeline.

-Data from RW-invest predicts an 18.8% 5-year average growth rate for the North West.
+Some reported data predicts an 18.8% 5-year average growth rate for the North West.
 Alliance Investment on the other hand, forecast 25.8% for the same period.
 Both predictions are higher than the UK average (13.1%).

 Manchester property prices are expected to grow by a 6% minimum in 2022.
 Its rental market is also attractive, with a population of more than 2,770,000 and up to 8% rental yields.